GopherCNM/Module5_PyBer-Analysis/README.md

 Based on our analysis, we offer three recommendations for consideration, to help understand and address disparities among the city types:

 1. Further review driver data to understand the prevalence of drivers with little or no ride activity during this period.
-For instance, within Urban cities there are more drivers than rides which means that not every driver was engaged.
+For instance, within urban cities there are more drivers than rides which means that not every driver was engaged.
 Stripping these drivers out would help us to better understand true fares by driver over this period, and to highlight opportunities for driver engagement.

 2. There’s an opportunity to improve accessibility and affordability in rural areas by increasing the driver base.
 This could be accomplished via targeted marketing efforts to hire drivers in these rural cities.
 Average fares per ride are also higher in rural cities, which could be an indication that riders are using ride-sharing services for longer distances.
 There could be an opportunity here to promote ride-sharing services for shorter drives, such as trips to the doctor’s office for appointments or sober cab rides.

-3. It would also be helpful to overlay ride request and driver availability over this period to understand if the peaks and valleys in weekly fare trending are a factor of demand (riders requesting rides), supply (available drivers), or both.
+3. It would also be helpful to overlay ride requests and driver availability over this period to understand if the peaks and valleys in weekly fare trending are a factor of demand (riders requesting rides), supply (available drivers), or both.